Jorge Soler hits 33rd homer, Jesus Luzardo sharp as Miami Marlins blank San Diego Padres | TSN

 TRAINER’S ROOM

-Marlins: LF Avisail Garcia left the game with what appeared to be a hamstring injury to his left leg while running to first on a ground out in the third inning.
+Marlins: LF Avisail Garcia left the game with a left leg hamstring injury while running to first on a ground out in the third inning.
 He was removed from the lineup after limping off the field with the Marlins’ trainer.
-No update was provided.
+“I feel frustrated of course.
+Being hurt for like two months and now I have this new injury,” Garcia said.
+He will have an MRI on the hamstring on Wednesday.

 UP NEXT